Ariana1729/CAS-C-/README.md

   * Making code easier to change
   * Tokenizing to array
   * Use array instead of stack and queue may be better?
-* Improve differentiation
-  * Use chain rule
-  * Take care of constant case instead of always assuming non-constant
-* Simplification of radicals and logarithms
 * Parsing log(x) instead of log_(a)(b)
 * Integration(definite, indefinite, contour)
 * Differential equations